GodHelpMeJoeMama/GodHelpMeJoeMama.github.io/README.md

-Welcome to my School project!
-I'm just here to do some programing and the such.
+# Welcome to my first Github Project!

+This is just a little school project that I need to do for *reasons*...
+Don't question it.

-Go to https://godhelpmejoemama.github.io/helpme.html to look through what I've been doing.
+Go to "https://godhelpmejoemama.github.io/index.html" to view it.